Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 **3.2 RISC-V is modular and extendable**

 RISC-V has been expressly designed to make it easier to add these 'extentions' to the ISA, and its licensing as well as the community posture welcome such extentions.
-This is in stark contrast to its primary competitor ARM (itself a RISK ISA), which is expensive, closed-source and prohibitively licensed, as evidenced by the [Qualcomm-ARM Nuvia Lawsuit](https://www.forbes.com/sites/patrickmoorhead/2024/11/07/qualcomm-and-arm-trade-jabs-ahead-of-december-court-case/).
+This is in stark contrast to its primary competitor ARM (itself a RISC ISA), which is expensive, closed-source and prohibitively licensed, as evidenced by the [Qualcomm-ARM Nuvia Lawsuit](https://www.forbes.com/sites/patrickmoorhead/2024/11/07/qualcomm-and-arm-trade-jabs-ahead-of-december-court-case/).
 The whole glue and coprocessor approach requires custom extentions at a low level, and of all competing architectures such as x86, AMD, ARM and more, RISC-V is by far the most open and permissive architecture to target.
-Furthermore, this modular

 **3.3.
 RISC-V is growing**